glebzlat/Polygen/README.md

 ## Installation

-At this point Polygen is not published at [pypi.org](pypi.org), the only way to install it from this repository.
+At this point Polygen is not published at [pypi.org](pypi.org), the only way to install it is from this repository.

 Run: